 - Mirror -

-Why trackpads simulate the tactile click of a traditional mouse is beyond me.
-The first thing I do when I’m on a new Mac is change the trackpad to a touch-only gesture control – single tap triggers left click, double tap triggers right click, and three finger drag simulates mouse drag (left mouse down + mousemove).
+Why trackpads support physical clicks is beyond me.
+The first thing I do when I’m on a new Mac is change the trackpad gesture control - single tap triggers left click, double tap triggers right click, and three finger drag simulates left mouse down + mousemove (mouse drag).
 On ChromeOS, the first two are enabled by default.
 If you’re deranged, you can disable the single tap feature under Chrome Settings > Device > Touchpad Settings > Enable tap-to-click.

-I must admit, because of Apple, inverted scrolling feels natural to me now.
-In fact, I experience cognitive dissonance when using the normal scrolling direction.
-Thankfully, this feature can be enabled by selecting “Australian scrolling” under the
+I must admit because of Apple inverted scrolling now feels natural to me.
+In fact, the normal scrolling direction invokes cognitive dissonance in me.
+On ChromeOS, this feature can be enabled by selecting “Australian scrolling” under the

 Touchpad Settings section.

-As a developer, this is the most powerful app you can arm yourself with, both for cloud and local development.
+As a developer, this is the most powerful app you can arm yourself with.
+It’s absolutely essential for coding in the cloud.
 More on this app below.

 Dead simple to configure!
 It’s good to have if you always keep your desktop on.
 If you have multiple monitors, it will show the screens side by side.
 I would prefer for it to shrink down to one monitor and take the screen resolution of the client, but I don’t use it enough for it to bother me.